wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 in a manner indistinguishable from random.
 BCP 106 contains specific guidelines regarding this {{!RFC4086}}.

+### SRV

+The SRV tag is used by the client to indicate which long-term public key it expects to verify the response with.
+The value of the SRV tag is `H(0xff || public_key)` where `public_key` is the server's long-lived, 32-byte Ed25519 public key.

 ## Responses

+The server begins the request handling process with a set of long-term keys.
+It resolves which long-term key to use with the following
+procedure:

+1. If the request contains a SRV tag, then the server looks up the long-term key indicated by the SRV value.
+If no such key exists, then the server MUST ignore the request.

+1. If the request contains no SRV tag, but the server has just one long-term key, then proceed with that key.
+Othwerise, if the server has multipile long-term keys, then it MUST ignore the request.

  A response MUST contain the tags SIG, VER, NONC, PATH, SREP, CERT, and INDX.